Buscedv/EpochPythonModule/README.md

 # Documentation

-Full documentation of all the functions:
+Full documentation on all the functions:

 ## Today()